SMAPPNYU/smappdragon/README.md

 classes for interfacing with a tweets from different data sources

+##base_collection

+this is the base class for all collection objects. methods that all collection objects use are found here. this is actually the most important class.

+test: `python -m unittest tests.test_base_collection`

 ##mongo_collection

 this allows you to plug into a running live mongodb database and run smappdragon methods on the resulting collection object.